yayinternet/cs193x-course/homework/hw3-flashcards.md

 ## Style requirements

 **You are allowed, encouraged, and required** to make significant changes to the JavaScript files / code we've provided.
-You may have to do things such as:
+You may want to or have to do things such as:
 - Add constructor parameters
 - Delete lines of code we wrote in the starter code
 - Add your own fields and methods to the classes
+- Add your own class(es)

 You will not be graded on OO-design skills, so do not worry too much about having perfectly composed classes.